s0s-dev/chloe/README.md

-# chloe
+# greeter
-Chloe is a bot.
+Greeter is a bot.